anshvnm/Team4/Projects/P1/README.md

   - is_ghost_in_range: Returns true if there is a ghost 1 space away from pacman in the directions UP, DOWN, LEFT & RIGHT.
 False, otherwise.
 (Diagonal directions are not considered)

 ### Ghost Class
+  - is_pacman_in_range: Returns true if pacman is 1 space away from a ghost in the directions UP, DOWN, LEFT & RIGHT.
+False, otherwise.
+(Diagonal directions are not considered)

 ### Map Class
   - getLoc: Returns all the objects at a Location in the map.